C20orf202: Transcript-level regulation

-Protein level regulation
+Protein-level regulation

 C20orf202 has many phosphorylation and glycosylation sites throughout the protein.
 A few of the phosphorylation sites are located in highly conserved regions of the protein.

 Expression

-In humans, C20orf202 has moderate mRNA abundance across cells types, though higher than average expression in the kidney and heart, it is not significantly so.
+In humans, C20orf202 has moderate mRNA abundance across cell types, though higher than average expression in the kidney and heart, it is not significantly so.
 Additionally C20orf202 expression increases during fetal development of kidney, lung, and intestinal tissues.

 C20orf202 expression profile via NCBI GEO GDS3113.
 The graph shows expression levels of C20orf202 within various normal tissues within humans.
 The most notable higher expression levels are in the kidney and the heart, however not significantly so.
 Red bars indicate the absolute expression levels and blue dots are the percentile rank of gene expression within the sample.

 Homology

 Paralogs

 C20orf202 has three known paralogs- FAM167a, FAM167b, and AARD.